 The law requires you to report any accident that causes injury, death, or property damage.
 Failing to report an accident could make it much harder for you to recover compensation.

 If you have been taken to the hospital, police officers or insurance adjusters may question you while you are still recovering.
-If you apologize for the accident, even out of habit, it can be seen as you admitting fault for the crash.
+If you apologize for the accident, even out of habit, it can be seen as an admission of fault for the crash.

 If your lawyer is unable to be there with you, answer questions briefly and factually.
 Do not hypothesize about your actions, and if you don’t remember something, say you are unsure.